sipeed/MaixPy/docs/doc/en/vision/yolov5.md

 ---
-title: Using YOLOv5 / YOLOv8 Models for Object Detection in MaixPy
+title: Using YOLOv5 / YOLOv8 Models for Object Detection in MaixCAM MaixPy
 ---

 ## Concept of Object Detection